 When you understand formulation, you can:

-- Adjust texture and absorption
+- Adjust the texture and feel of a product

 - Make informed ingredient substitutions